 The heart of the book consists of more than twenty assessment case studies conducted under the umbrella of SAUM.
 These are grouped under the headings “Developmental, Quantitative, and Precalculus Programs”, “Mathematics-Intensive Programs”, “Mathematics Programs to Prepare Future Teachers”, and “Undergraduate Major in Mathematics”.

 The book would seem to be invaluable as an introduction to an emerging field of systematic assessment in undergraduate mathematics education.
-Mathematics departments can order this report.
-See SAUM’s web site for details.
-Also, a free electronic version of the book is available at this website.
+This book is available as a free download here.
+The MAA also offers a companion volume, Assessment Practices in Undergraduate Mathematics, as a free download.

 References: (Each of the papers below is in the book under review.)